branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 #### Reason \#1: To share my learnings with anyone else wanting to learn

 I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and sometimes contributing to the state of the art.
+It's heartwarming to see the crescendo of mass excitement and curiosity around AI as it progressively influences our lives.
-And while it's never been easier to learn, especially about a tech-friendly field like AI, I am hoping my particular career trajectory might offer unique perspectives, and maybe even meaningful insights.
+And while there are no shortages of learning resources out there, especially about a tech-friendly field like AI, I am hoping my particular career trajectory might offer unique perspectives, and maybe even meaningful insights.